 Property owners and long-term renters are allowed to apply for an STR license for their primary residence.
 Renters must certify and provide verification that they have the permission of their landlord to conduct short-term rentals.
+This short-term rental landlord authorization document must be filled out completely by the appropriate party and uploaded to the online application when submitting.

 Applications for STR licenses are submitted at ww.denvergov.org/ShortTermRentals.
 Applicants will be required to certify and provide verification that they meet the requirements for STRs.